fxnai/fxn3d/README.md

 Then add it to your Unity project in `Project Settings > Function`:

 ![add access key to Unity](settings.gif)

+> [!CAUTION]
+> If your Unity project is open-source, make sure to add `ProjectSettings/Function.asset` to your `.gitignore` file to keep your Function access key private.

 ## Making a Prediction
 First, create a Function client: